vrd83/public-docs/README.md

 ```
 ## My Workflow

 1. Create or update adoc files, including index.adoc if required.
-I use VSCode with an AsciiDoc extension to achieve this.
+I use VSCode with an AsciiDoc extension.
 2. Build and run the container locally.
 3. Review (test) new content locally.
 4. Commit changes to repo.